 Prompt arrival is critical to creating an effective learning environment.
 Students are considered tardy if they are not in class by 8:00 a.m.
-Parents will be emailed each time a student is tardy.
 Incident reports may be issued and recorded in the student record.

 • Eight (8) tardies in one quarter: Parent meeting will be held; disciplinary action assigned per administration; possible disenrollment.